xdxuyang/xd1xuyang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a third year PhD（Ph.D Graduate Program） Candidate supervised by Prof. [Cheng Deng](http://see.xidian.edu.cn/faculty/chdeng/) at [Xidian University](http://www.xidian.edu.cn/).
+I am currently a fourth year PhD（Ph.D Graduate Program） Candidate supervised by Prof. [Cheng Deng](http://see.xidian.edu.cn/faculty/chdeng/) at [Xidian University](http://www.xidian.edu.cn/).
 Before that I obtained my B.S. degree from [Xidian University](http://www.xidian.edu.cn/) in 2016.

 News
 ======
+* Apr.
+29, 2021, one paper was accepted to IJCAI2021 (13.9% acceptance rate)
 * Mar.
 1, 2021, two papers were accepted to CVPR2021 (~27% acceptance rate)
-* I will serve as a Senior PC for IJCAI 2021
 * Dec.
 02, 2020, one paper was accepted to AAAI2021 (~21% acceptance rate)
 * Sep.
 26, 2020, one paper was accepted to NeurIPS2020 (~20% acceptance rate)
 * Sep.
 17, 2020, one paper was accepted to IEEE Trans.
 Pattern Analysis and Machine Intelligence (IF19=17.861)